-According to Senate Bill 976, only medical marijuana is legal in Virginia.
-As of October 2020, medical dispensaries are open and operating.
+Medical marijuana is permitted under Senate Bill 976.
 While recreational marijuana is not legal in Virginia, possession of up to 1 ounce of cannabis has been decriminalized.
 Punishment carries no jail time, and a fee of up to $25.

 How can I get my medical marijuana card in Virginia?

 In order to obtain a medical marijuana card in Virginia, a person must obtain a valid written certification from a Board of Pharmacy-registered practitioner, complete an application with the Virginia Board of Pharmacy, pay a $50 fee, and be approved.